ropensci/rentrez/README.md

         # $ pubmed_taxonomy_entrez    : chr [1:14] "742354"  ...
         # $ file                      :Classes 'XMLInternalDocument'...'

+Each of the character vectors in this object contain unique IDS for records in the named databases.
+These functions try to make the most useful bits of the returned files available to users, but they also return the original file in case you want to dive into the XML yourself.

-Now we can use `entrez_fetch` for the protein sequences as genbank files:
+In this case we'll get the protein sequences as genbank files, using ' `entrez_fetch`:

         > hox_proteins <- entrez_fetch(db="protein", ids=hox_data$pubmed_protein, file_format="gb")

 ###Retreiving datasets associated a particular organism.